alexisbernt/Program-Automata/README.md

   API will state the rules for how data is communicated/transferred.
 APIs exist as code, protocols, and interfaces—conceptual (abstract) rather than tangible (physical).
   API - interface that takes request and gives response Application provides a service.
 Web APIs HTTP response (has a response body with information - ex: json, xml, plain text).
 - Hash Table = data structure used to insert, look up, and remove key-value pairs quickly.
+  You are programming a hash table to save time – you put the hash table within the code (ex: Python dictionary) You can generate a hash that will generate an index (stores the key and the value at the index)

 ## Purpose of this repo
 Introduction to Racket.
 Learning Racket Lisp-based Programming Language.
 Some web development as well.